 Gear List at a glance: Circular polarizing filter, neutral density filter, tripod, shutter release.

 Manual Mode: To do your long exposure running, milky water shots you will have to use a tripod.
 All of your settings will vary depending on the lighting and what neutral density filter you have.
 You will shoot in manual mode for the milky waters.
 ISO is always 100 or as low as your camera will allow.
 Aperture is f22.
 Your shutter speed will vary depending on the light.
 Take some test shots to decide on your shutter speed after you put your neutral density filter on.
 (It’s like sunglasses for your camera to stop light from coming in).
 Use your live view mode to focus to lock the mirror up and avoid any camera movement.
 Use your shutter release or your 2-second timer also to prevent camera movement.
 Voila.
 You now have your milky water exposure.
 You want at least a 2-second exposure for running water.
 If you don’t have a neutral density filter, you may not get more than 1/15th of a second in the sun.
-Go to our store to buy your ND filter.
+Go to our Photography Store to buy your ND filter.
 I have a 3.0 for super long exposure in the sunshine.

 Read more on our Photography Techniques Page